 - 1. The passenger is responsible to ensure that they have allowed ample time to arrive at airport, present themselves at the Carrier's check-in counter and complete any government mandated check-in formalities.
-The Carrier requires all passengers with proper identification to present themselves for check-in and be available to receive a boarding pass and drop their bags no later than 90 minutes for domestic flights.
+The Carrier requires all passengers with proper identification to present themselves for check-in and be available to receive a boarding pass and drop their bags no later than 60 minutes for domestic flights and 90 minutes for USA or International flights prior to the scheduled departure for flights departing from any airport that it operates.
 If the passenger(s) fail to meet any of the above requirements the Carrier will cancel their reservation along with all services booked.
 Departure of scheduled aircraft will not be delayed to accommodate those passengers who arrive too late for such formalities to be completed before scheduled departure time. - 2.
 The passenger is responsible to ensure that they have allowed ample time to clear security where applicable, clear government mandated formalities, and present themselves at the Carrier's boarding gate at the applicable time.
 The Carrier requires all passengers with proper identification to present themselves at the boarding gate at least 20 minutes prior to scheduled departure time.
 If the passenger(s) fail to meet any of the above requirements the Carrier will cancel their reservation along with all services booked.
 Departure of schedule aircraft will not be delayed to accommodate those passengers who arrive too late for such formalities to be completed before scheduled departure time. - 3.
 If the passenger has additional requirements, check-in should be at least 120 minutes prior to the flight boarding time deadline. - Recommended check-in time: To ensure that the passenger has plenty of time to check in, drop off checked baggage and pass-through security, the carrier recommends that the passenger check in 120 to 180 minutes before flights departing from all stations.

-Check-in and baggage drop-off deadline: The passenger must have checked in, obtained their boarding pass and checked all baggage at the baggage drop-off counter before the check-in deadline for their flight 60 minutes for domestic flights and 90 minutes for USA or International flights. before their flight departs from all stations.

-Boarding gate deadline: The passenger must be available for boarding at the boarding gate by the boarding gate deadline 20 minutes before their flight with a valid boarding pass.
+- Check-in and baggage drop-off deadline: The passenger must have checked in, obtained their boarding pass and checked all baggage at the baggage drop-off counter before the check-in deadline for their flight 60 minutes for domestic flights and 90 minutes for USA or International flights. before their flight departs from all stations. - Boarding gate deadline: The passenger must be available for boarding at the boarding gate by the boarding gate deadline 20 minutes before their flight with a valid boarding pass.